kr-colab/disperseNN2/docs/source/vignette.rst

 5. Empirical application
 ------------------------

-TODO: find some data that are better than halibut

 If we are satisfied with the performance of the model on the held-out test set, we can prepare our empirical VCF for inference with ``disperseNN2``.

 For demonstration purposes, let's say we want to take a subset of individuals from a particular geographic region, the Scotian Shelf region.
 Furthermore, we want to include only a single individual per sampling location; this is important because individuals did not have identical locations in the training simulations which might trip up the neural network.
 Below are some example commands that might be used to parse the metadata, but these steps will vary depending on the idiosyncracies of your particular dataset.